08Aristodemus24/phil-jurisprudence-recsys/readme.md

 ```
 **Problems:**
 1. <s>A big problem is that upon using refactor_raw_ratings() to get only positive ratings and sample unwatched ratings, item_ids unsually doubles from 3706 items to now 6040 items.
 So why is that?</s>
+2. There is something wrong with split data or refactor raw ratings because there seems to be a mismatch in original number of user id's and item_id's.
+I suspect because user id and item ids are lessened because negative ratings are removed.
+Nevertheless following models and used dataset produce the ff. results:
+* FM with juris_300k is ok
+* DFM with juris_300k causes `Allocation of 268435456 exceeds 10% of free system memory.` & `OP_REQUIRES failed at segment_reduction_ops_impl.h:478 : INVALID_ARGUMENT: data.shape = [8192] does not start with segment_ids.shape = [67108864]`.
+I suspect this has something to do with batch size and the model architecture itself
+* FM with juris_600k is not ok to begin with (even if it runs fine albeit with abysmal AUC, F1-Score, and Binary Accuracy results) since there is one user that is missing in the final refactored juris_600k dataset, where instead of 12034 users all in all there are now only 12033 users
+* DFM with juris_600k causes `Allocation of 268435456 exceeds 10% of free system memory.` & `OP_REQUIRES failed at segment_reduction_ops_impl.h:478 : INVALID_ARGUMENT: data.shape = [8192] does not start with segment_ids.shape = [67108864]`.
+Again I suspect this has something to do with batch size and the model architecture itself

 **Questions:**